-Name Туре Description PropertySet Class A collection of property name and value pairs.
+Name Туре Description ObjectExistsException Class This exception is thrown when an identity with given name is already present in the underlying identity store.
+For example this exception is thrown when create user API call tries to create a user with the name of an existing user.
+Object Not Found Exception Class This exception is thrown when a specified identity does not exist in the identity store.
+OperationFailureException Class This exception is thrown when an operation fails during execution in the underlying identity store.
+Operation Not Supported Exception Class This exception is thrown by an service provider if it does not support an operation.
+For example this can be thrown by the service provider, in IdentityStore.getUserManager() call, if it does not provide support for UserManager.
+Password Policy Exception Class This class extends IMException (see above).
+Property Class Property contains name-value information.
+PropertySet Class A collection of property name and value pairs.
 Property class is used to represent the property name and value(s) pair.
 PropertySet guarantees that no two properties have same name.
 Role Interface This interface represents a role in the identity store.
 RoleManager Interface This interface represents a role manager that manages execution of various operations, involving roles, in the identity repository.
 RoleProfile Interface This interface represents the detailed profile of a role.
 SearchFilter Interface This interface represents a search filter to be used in searching the identity repository.
 SearchParameters Class This class represents search parameters that need to be specified while performing searches on the identity store.
-These search parameters are: Search filter, Search identity type, ■ page size, ■ time limit, and ■ count limit.
+These search parameters are: Search filter, Search identity type, page size, time limit, andcount limit.
 SearchResponse Interface This interface represents search results obtained after searching the identity store.
 Its implementation is service provider-specific.
 SimpleSearchFilter Interface This interface represents a simple search filter to be used while searching the identity repository.
 Each simple search filter is a logical expression consisting of a search attribute/property, evaluation operator and value.
 This logical expression will be applied to the underlying identity repository while searching and matching results will be filtered out.
-See the Javadoc (Section 18.9, "The User and Role API Reference") for an example of a simple search filter.
+See the Javadoc (Section 25.9, "The User and Role API Reference") for an example of a simple search filter.
 StoreConfiguration Interface StoreConfiguration holds the configuration properties for a given IdentityStore instance.
 The behavior of this IdentityStore instance can be controlled by changing the properties in this configuration object.
 The actual configuration properties and their values are specific to the service provider.
 Some service providers may not support any configuration property at all.
-SubjectParser Interface This interface provides utility methods for extracting out the user and role principals from the given Subject.
-Service provider needs to provide the implementation for this interface.
-User Interface This interface represents a user in the identity store.
-UserManager Interface This interface represents a user manager that manages execution of various operations, involving users, in the identity repository.
-UserProfile Interface This interface represents the detailed profile of a user.
-It allows for user properties to be accessed in a generic manner.
-You can read or modify any property of user with these APIs: getProperty(java.lang.String) getProperties(java.lang.String[]) setProperty(oracle.security.idm.ModProperty) •